 What exactly is victim mentality?
 What causes this mindset?
 What are the signs and symptoms?
 Most importantly, how do you address it?
 Keep reading to learn everything you need to know about victim mentalities.

 Victim mentality is when somebody can’t accept responsibility or admit their part in contributing to the bad things that happen to them.
 Instead, they constantly blame others for their problems in life.

-This type of mindset — deflecting responsibility for your actions and viewing yourself as a victim of the actions of others — is known as “victim mentality.”
-Victim mentality is an acquired personality trait that can have severely negative impacts.
+Victim mentality thinking — deflecting responsibility for your own behavior, or viewing yourself as the victim of someone else’s actions — is an acquired personality trait that can have severely negative impacts.

-It can be especially difficult to be in a romantic relationship with someone battling a victim mentality.
-In her book Emotional Freedom, Judith Orloff, M.D. writes that it can help to run through a mental checklist to determine if you’re dealing with a partner with victim mentality.
-These are some of the signs mentioned in the book:
+A victim mindset can impact one’s own mental health as well as the people around them.
+It can be especially difficult to be in a relationship with someone who has a victim mentality.
+In her book Emotional Freedom, Judith Orloff, M.D. writes that it can help to run through a mental checklist to determine if you’re dealing with a partner with a victim mentality.
+Some of the signs mentioned in her book include:

 - Is there anyone in your life who often appears inconsolably oppressed or depressed?

 - Are you burned out by their neediness?

 - Do these people always blame “bad luck” or the unfairness of others for their problems?

 - Do you screen your calls or say you’re busy in order to dodge their litany of complaints?

 - Does their unrelenting negativity compromise your positive attitude?